 Although these expressions and statements against the coup-makers are undoubtedly courageous, anti-coup Internet users questioned Nattaya and the TJA as they have never before made any statements against the junta.

-To point out the inconsistency of the mainstream media, Pavin Chachavalpongpun, a renowned anti-coup political scientist from Kyoto University wrote a satirical interview with Nattaya:
+To point out the inconsistency of the mainstream media, Pavin Chachavalpongpun, a renowned anti-coup political scientist from Kyoto University wrote a satirical interview

 Question: Could you explain how you were intimidated?